eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 as discovery communication.
-In order to get more information about the specific use of this configuration, please check the :ref:`Discovery Server Documentation <discovery_server>` or read the :ref:`common use cases <discovery-service-use-case>` for this configuration.
+In order to get more information about the specific use of this configuration, please check the :ref:`Discovery Server Documentation <discovery_server>` or read the :ref:`common use cases <discovery-server-use-case>` for this configuration.

 The following tutorial gathers the steps to check this functionality and learn how to use it with ROS 2.